 Resident District ISP (Grades 3–12)

-One option is a Resident District Individualized Service Plan (ISP).
+One option is a Resident District Individualized Service Plan (RD-ISP).
 This is similar to an Individualized Education Program (IEP), however, it is designed to be used by a private school.
 Enlightium Academy is able to accept a Resident District ISP directly from a Resident District.

 The process typically takes some time and course assignment may be delayed as your Resident District finalizes documentation.
 In the meantime, students in grades 3–8 may continue to work on Bible courses and all students will have access to EA’s Student Orientation course.

 Academic Intervention Measures and Support (AIMS) (Grades 3–12)

 The AIMS program was developed from Enlightium Academy’s acknowledgment of the restrictive laws that govern educational funding for students with academic challenges and our desire to support the needs of our students by providing academic interventions and accommodations without a Resident District ISP.
 EA accepts diagnostic documentation and doctor’s letters of recommendation from parents.
 Parents are a member of our team when creating Academic Intervention Measures and Support (AIMS) for their child.

 - EA will use the diagnostic documentation provided by parent(s)

 - EA’s vice principal's expertise in the used curriculum,

 - The child’s guidance counselor's background knowledge, and